Gtomika/pizza-roller-bot/README.md

 terraform apply bot.tfplan
 ```

 If all commands are successful, the bot is live on AWS.
+I really should automate this...

 ## Tear down